Sciatica & Sciatic Nerve Pain

 Exercises for Sciatica

-You can find some pain relief from sciatica by completing exercises or stretches.
+You can find some pain relief from sciatica by doing exercises or stretches.
 Some exercises include:

-Specifically, exercise and stretching can help to deal with sciatica.
-However, these exercises will only provide temporary relief from the pain.
+Specifically, exercise and stretching can help to deal with sciatica in the short term.
+However, these exercises may only provide temporary relief from the pain.
 It is also important to speak with your doctor before performing any exercises that could worsen your sciatica pain.

 Treatment for Sciatica

-The Bonati Spine Procedures can provide immediate relief with sciatica treatment, especially if your symptoms of sciatic pain are related to a herniated disc or lumbar bulging disc that is compressing one of the nerve roots before it joins the sciatic nerve.
-When surgery for sciatica is required, The Bonati Spine Procedures are the best alternative to open back surgeries that often result in long recovery time.
+A treatment plan usually starts with conservative modalities, such as rest, anti-inflammatory medicine, heat treatment, ice packs, physical therapy, steroid injections and pain management, however in some cases these conservative treatments provide only temporary relief.
+In these cases surgery may be indicated, the Bonati Spine Procedures can provide immediate relief for sciatica pain, especially if the symptoms of sciatic pain are related to a herniated disc or lumbar bulging disc that is compressing one of the nerve roots before it joins the sciatic nerve.
+The Bonati Spine Procedures to treat sciatic pain render highly invasive open back surgery unnecessary.

-- Smoking and mental stress can contribute to sciatica pain
+• Smoking and mental stress can contribute to pain

-- About 90% of sciatica cases are caused by a herniated disc compressing a nerve root
+• About 90% of sciatica cases are caused by a herniated disc pinching a nerve root

-- 20-30% of sciatica suffers have persistent problems after 1-2 years if left untreated
+• 20-30% of sciatica suffers have persistent problems after 1-2 years if it is not treated

-The Bonati Spine Institute encourages patients with sciatica to contact us to request a no-obligation MRI review or discuss your conditions with our medical professionals.
+The Bonati Spine Institute encourages patients suffering from this condition to contact us to request a no-obligation MRI review or discuss your conditions with our medical professionals.
 Find out why The Bonati Spine Procedures are considered to be among the world’s best solutions when it comes to advanced spine surgery.
 Your sciatic nerve pain can become a thing of the past.